Skip to Content

 Image of a Controller

-Crawlers are built to adapt to different environments, in part due to the wide variety of pipelines they must crawl.
-Pipelines can be made of an array of materials such as cast iron, concrete, fiberglass-reinforced plastic, plastic, and steel.
-Each of these materials is beneficial towards specific kinds of applications, and crawlers need to be able to maneuver through them all.
-There are a variety of applications that can be used for each type of pipeline include:
+Crawlers are built to adapt to different environments, largely due to the wide variety of pipelines they must navigate.
+Pipelines can be constructed from materials such as iron, concrete, fiberglass-reinforced plastic (FRP), plastic, and steel.
+Each material is suited to specific applications, requiring crawlers to maneuver affectively across a range of conditions.

 Pipe Cameras Versus Pipe Crawlers

-An important note to make is that for drainage inspection, a subsection of industrial pipeline inspection related to sewer systems, there are two commonly used tools for the job: pipe cameras and pipe crawlers.
+An important distinction is that, in drainage inspection, a subset of industrial pipeline inspection focused on sewer systems, two tools are most commonly used: pipe cameras and pipe crawlers.

-Both pipe cameras and pipe crawlers take images inside of pipes; however, their use cases depend on the pipe’s size and the task’s complexity.
-Pipe cameras are used for simple pipe inspections, and as such, are smaller, easier to set up, and cheaper to use.
-The tradeoff is that their inspection distance, mobility, and image control are all limited.
+Both pipe cameras and pipe crawlers capture images inside pipes; however, their applications depend on pipe size and the complexity of the inspection.
+Pipe cameras are typically used for simpler inspections and, as a result, are smaller, easier to set up, and more cost-effective.
+The tradeoff is that their inspection distance, mobility, and image control are limited.

-While there are high-end pipe cameras that can be used for industrial purposes, pipe crawlers are more commonly used for medium to large pipes that require high-definition imaging, a more durable device (that can also maneuver around irregularities in the pipe’s structure), and an extended range.
+While some high-end pipe cameras can be used for industrial applications, pipe crawlers are more commonly used in medium to large pipes that require high-definition imaging, greater durability, the ability to navigate irregularities in the pipe structure, and extended inspection range.

-Just like crawlers, pipe cameras have different use cases depending on their configurations.
-View below to see the different types of pipe cameras and what distinguishes each variant from one another.
+Like crawlers, pipe cameras also vary based on configuration.
+See below for the different types of pipe cameras and what distinguishes each variant.

 Image of a Push Camera